 Apply Below for the 2022 Workforce Scholarship:

 To be considered as a candidate for the Eunice Q. Sorin Scholarship, please complete the entire application process by the indicated deadline.
-Be sure to complete all fields of the online application, upload your resume, upload your essay, upload two references, and upload two professional letters of recommendation.
-References should include name, relationship to applicant, best contact number and email.
-At least one reference must be a professional relationship such as manager, co-worker, or client.
+Be sure to complete all fields of the online application, upload your resume, upload your essay, and upload two professional letters of recommendation.
+Letters of recommendation should include name, relationship to applicant, best contact number and email.
+At least one letter of recommendation must be a professional relationship such as manager, co-worker, or client.
 Please note that incomplete applications will not be forwarded to the review committee.
 We look forward to hearing from you and learning more about your achievements, goals, and involvement in the local community.

 *All fields must be completed to submit application.
 Deadline is COB May 30, 2022.